Greengoblin007/ff7tools-to-update-some-headers/README.md

 - CO.BIN (Battle Square roulette images)

-But they do not offer a tool to automatically update the headers once you recompress the files.
+However, they do not offer a tool to automatically update the headers once you recompress the files.
 I programmed some tools in Python 3 to get the job done.
-I also included scripts to allow the 4-byte alignment necessary in some PSX files.
+I also included scripts to ensure the 4-byte alignment when necessary.

 Regards!